skewten-incubator/JSC/README.md

 ## How do I install this?

-Simply download this file (link coming soon), and place it in your Bukkit server's plugins/ directory.
+Simply download [this file](https://github.com/Strat-/JSC/raw/master/bin/latest/jsc.jar), and place it in your Bukkit server's plugins/ directory.
 Once you have done that, either start the server, or if it has already started, run the "reload" command so the server loads the plugin.

 ## Then what?